-Erika Meitner is a poet, an associate professor of English, and the creative writing programs director at Virginia Tech.
+Erika Meitner is a poet, a professor of English, and the creative writing programs director at Virginia Tech.

 She is the author of five books of poems, including Ideal Cities (Harper Perennial, 2010), which was a 2009 National Poetry series winner; Copia (BOA Editions, 2014); and Holy Moly Carry Me (BOA Editions, 2018), which won the 2018 National Jewish Book Award in poetry, and was a finalist for the National Book Critics Circle Award.

 Meitner’s poems have been anthologized widely, and have appeared in publications including Best American Poetry, Ploughshares, Virginia Quarterly Review, The New York Times Magazine, The New Republic, and Tin House.
 Other honors include fellowships from the MacDowell Colony, the Wisconsin Institute for Creative Writing, the Virginia Center for the Creative Arts, the Hermitage Foundation, and Blue Mountain Center.
 She was also the 2015 US-UK Fulbright Distinguished Scholar in Creative Writing at the Seamus Heaney Centre for Poetry at Queen’s University Belfast.